mashiike/longduration/README.md

 However, in actual use, I would like to see notations such as `1d`, `3d`, `23d` etc....
 Therefore, we have decided to use the following expression, which does not take into account daylight saving time, leap seconds, etc.
 1d = 24hour, which does not take into account daylight saving time, leap seconds, and so on.

+**Note: Do not use this package if you are affected by daylight saving time zones!**

 ## Requirements
   * Go 1.16 or higher. support the 3 latest versions of Go.